 As we've had to postpone our travels because of the pandemic, I believe a weekly dose of travel dreaming can be good medicine.
 Here's a reminder of the fun that awaits us in Europe at the other end of this crisis.

 I grew up thinking cheese was orange and the shape of the bread was square: slap, fwomp…sandwich.
-Even though I'm still far from a gourmet eater, my time in Paris, specifically in the Rue Cler street market, has substantially bumped up my appreciation of good cuisine (as well as the French knack for good living).
+Even though I'm still far from a gourmet eater, my time in Paris has substantially bumped up my appreciation of good cuisine (as well as the French knack for good living).

-Nearby, smell the fromagerie (cheese shop): wedges, cylinders, balls and miniature hockey pucks all powdered white, gray, and burnt marshmallow — it's a festival of mold.
-Ooh la la means you're impressed.
+Rue Cler's strongest olfactory experience is at the fromagerie (cheese shop): wedges, cylinders, balls, and miniature hockey pucks all powdered white, gray, and burnt marshmallow — it's a festival of mold.
+"Ooh la la" means you're impressed.
 If you like cheese, show greater excitement with more las.
-Ooh la la la la.
-My local friend held the stinkiest glob close to her nose, took an orgasmic breath, and exhaled, "Yes, this smells like zee feet of angels."
+Ooh la la la la!
+On one visit, my Parisian friend Marie held the stinkiest glob close to her nose, took an orgasmic breath, and exhaled, "Yes, this smells like zee feet of angels."

-Remember: Whenever popping in and out of French shops, it's polite to greet the proprietors ("Bonjour, Madame") and say "Merci" and "Au revoir" as you leave.
+On your next Paris visit, leave time to peruse some neighborhood food shops and enjoy a sensory adventure you're unlikely to forget.
+And remember: Whenever popping in and out of French shops, it's polite to greet the proprietors ("Bonjour, Madame") and say "Merci" and "Au revoir" as you leave.
 Bon appétit!